UniExeterRSE/intro-version-control/_episodes/10_pushing_and_pulling.md

 ## Viewing the repository on GitHub

+GitHub provides some nice facilities to view the commit history on its website.
 Below we outline the steps you will need to take to view these newly pushed commits in the remote repository on your personal GitHub account.